 The double circle represents the reset state and it defines that we start from this point after a reset.
 Considering the diagram above, I coded it in three different always blocks that makes easier to understand each of the operations:

 - Update the main register that controls the actual state;

 - Decide what will be the next state based on the actual state and the inputs;

 - Update the outputs according to the state;

 Remember that this is my way to implement, if you are more comfortable to use a different approach, fell free to choose.
 Follow the code block below to see my version:

 Remember that's an example, thus it's so general and has no specific configurations in this FSM.
+Also, another tip it's to use gray encoding into the FSM states code cause it can helps you to save power and with synchronization (it just change one bit per state).
 If you wanna test it, try to check out this website that has a tool to compile the module/testbench and simulate it online.
 If you like this post, please share/subscribe in the newsletter below to receive new updates.